 A travel credit card can be the ticket to big savings on flights, hotels, rental cars and other travel expenses.
 But how do you know if you’re using your travel card to its full potential?

 Here are 10 other common travel card mistakes to steer clear of as you navigate your way to maximum savings:

-1. You’re redeeming travel rewards for cash back
+1. Redeeming travel rewards for cash back

 Duren pointed to the Chase Sapphire Preferred Card as an example of how much value you can lose by picking cash over travel.

 Using your points for travel puts you ahead by $100, but you can bump that up even more by transferring points to one of Chase’s travel partners.
 Using Hyatt’s loyalty program as an example, Duren says booking an eight-night stay with those points can save you more than $800.

-2. You’re losing value on rewards transfers
+2. Losing value on rewards transfers

-3. You allow your miles or points to expire
+3. Allowing miles or points to expire

 Some travel credit cards have use-it-or-lose-it rewards programs.
 If you’re not putting your rewards to work, you’re essentially throwing money away.

 According to Duren, buying points or miles rarely benefits you, even when they’re on sale.
-The exception may be if you’re 2,000 points away from having enough points to book a flight or hotel stay and you need a little extra push to get there.
+The exception may be if you’re a few hundred points away from being able to book a flight or hotel stay with points and you need a little extra push to get there.

-But remember, paying more for your miles out of pocket than you would if you earned them by spending on purchases doesn’t make good financial sense.
+Paying more for your miles out of pocket than you would if you earned them by spending on purchases doesn’t make good financial sense.

 And that includes not understanding where a brand’s best value is for flights or hotels and being unfamiliar with the rules and limits on redemptions.

-“My wife and I are Hyatt loyalists, so we know all the ins and outs of upgrades, tier benefits and Chase points transfers,” Duren said.
+“My wife and I are Hyatt loyalists, so we know all the ins and outs of upgrades, tier benefits and Chase points transfers,” Duren says.
 “If we switched to Marriott, we’d have no idea what we were doing.”

-Duren said balancing the value of travel extras against what you’re paying for an annual fee comes down to how frequently you travel.
+Balancing the value of travel extras against what you’re paying for an annual fee comes down to how frequently you travel.

-The cards that offer statement credits for TSA Precheck or Global Entry fees also tend to offer other top-shelf benefits, such as free lounge access and annual statement credits for travel-related incidentals.
+The cards that offer statement credits for TSA PreCheck or Global Entry fees also tend to offer other top-shelf benefits, such as free lounge access and annual statement credits for travel-related incidentals.
 Not surprisingly, they’re also the cards with some of the highest annual fees.

 Not sure if that’s reasonable for your budget?
-“Before you commit to paying a hefty annual fee, take a hard look at your lifestyle to judge if the benefits are worth it,” Smith suggested.
+“Before you commit to paying a hefty annual fee, take a hard look at your lifestyle to judge if the benefits are worth it,” Smith suggests.

 The Capital One VentureOne Rewards Credit Card is one foreign transaction fee-free option; the Chase Sapphire Preferred card is another.

-8. You choose the wrong booking option
+8. Choosing the wrong booking option

 On the other hand, if your card offers a bonus when you book through the portal, booking with the airline would mean missing out on those extra miles or points.

-Duren said to carefully consider pricing before you book through your card’s travel portal.
+Duren says to carefully consider pricing before you book through your card’s travel portal.
 If the pricing for flights or rooms is higher through the portal versus booking directly with the airline or hotel, that shrinks the value you get from earning a rewards bonus.

 Some travel credit cards keep things simple by letting you earn one flat rewards rate on everything you spend.
 Others mix things up with different rewards categories.

 The American Express® Gold Card is a great example of a card with multiple bonus categories.
-It offers 3X points for flights booked directly with airlines or at AmexTravel.com and 4X points at U.S. supermarkets (on up to $25,000 in spending per calendar year, then it’s 1 point per dollar) and restaurants.
+It offers 3X points for flights booked directly with airlines or at AmexTravel.com and 4X points at U.S. supermarkets (on up to $25,000 in spending per calendar year, then it’s 1X point) and restaurants.
 Other purchases earn 1 point per dollar.

 Seems simple enough, but can you go wrong if you book flights through travel sites such as Kayak or Orbitz?
 A flight’s a flight, right?
 Not exactly.
 In that scenario, you’d only earn 1 point per dollar on your booking, instead of 3 points, since it was made with a third-party site.

-10. You’re a sucker for a big introductory rewards bonus
+10. Overspending for a sign-up bonus

 Getting a big introductory sign-up bonus with a new travel credit card feels like hitting the jackpot, but chasing after those bonuses can be dangerous.

-Duren said introductory bonuses make you focus on the short-term payoff rather than thinking about the card from a long-term perspective.
+Duren says introductory bonuses make you focus on the short-term payoff rather than thinking about the card from a long-term perspective.
 In the process, you overlook a critical part of the equation: the minimum spending requirement.

 Be smart and look at things objectively as you compare bonus offers.
 If you have to spend $3,000, $4,000 or $5,000 to nab the bonus, how likely are you to pay it off in full right away?
 The more interest you pay because you’re carrying a balance, the more value is siphoned away from the rewards bonus.
 Welcome offers are really only worth it when their spending goals align with your usual spending and don’t force you to spend wildly over budget.